enoa7/chart-account/README.md

 ## How To

-Once you've installed NodeJs, navigate to your project folder and do `npm install`
+Once you've installed NodeJs, navigate to the project folder and do `npm install`.

+### List of command:

+* npm run serve => will compile js and css and serve it in the browser
+* npm run styles => will compile the all sass
+* npm run scripts => will compile the all js